Chimney swift: Conservation status

 In 2010, the International Union for Conservation of Nature changed the chimney swift's status from least concern to near threatened.
 In 2018, the IUCN changed the chimney swift's status from near threatened to vulnerable.
 Although the global population is estimated at 7,700,000, it has declined precipitously across the majority of its range.
 The causes of population declines are largely unclear, but may be related to the alteration of the insect community due to pesticide use in the early half of the 20th century.
 In Canada, they were listed as threatened by COSEWIC for several years with a likely future listing as a Schedule 1 species of the Species at Risk Act.
 In the U.S., the chimney swift is protected by the Migratory Bird Treaty Act of 1918.
 Neither birds nor nests can be removed from chimneys without a federally-issued permit.
 Populations may have increased historically with the introduction of chimneys to North America by European settlers, providing plentiful nesting opportunities.

+While Chimney Swifts have adapted to urbanisation and widespread deforestation fairly successfully by changing their behaviour to roost and breed in artificial structures such as chimneys, they are also exposed to other human impacts.
+One of these is light pollution, or Artificial Light at Night (ALAN), with research of roosting sites located along a light pollution gradient in New Jersey and the New York Metropolitan area indicating that ALAN significantly affected the entry behaviour of communal roosting Chimney Swifts.

 After sudden temperature drops, the chimney swift sometimes hunts low over concrete roads (presumably following insect prey drawn to the warmer road), where collisions with vehicles become more likely.
 Severe storms, such as hurricanes, encountered during migration can seriously impact the chimney's swift's survival rates.
-Swifts caught up in 2005's Hurricane Wilma were swept as far north as Atlantic Canada and Western Europe.
+Chimney swifts caught up in 2005's Hurricane Wilma were swept as far north as Atlantic Canada and Western Europe, including six reaching Great Britain, the most ever seen there in a single year.
 More than 700 were found dead.
-The following year, roost counts in the province of Quebec, Canada showed a decrease of 62 percent, and the overall population in the province was halved.
+The following year, roost counts in the province of Quebec, Canada, showed a decrease of 62 percent, and the overall population in the province was halved.

 History of observation

 In 1899, Mary Day of New Jersey observed a pair of chimney swifts nesting in a chimney, and noted the incubation period was 19 days.
 The first detailed study of chimney swifts began in 1915 by self-taught ornithologist Althea Sherman in Iowa.
 She commissioned a 28 foot tall tower, of a similar design to a chimney, with ladders and peep holes installed to facilitate observation.
 Chimney swifts nested in her tower, and for over fifteen years, she meticulously recorded her observations, filling over 400 pages.
-Sherman remarked that although the tower had been designed with a limited knowledge of the nesting behaviour of chimney swifts, after many years of observation she believed that the original design was ideal.
+Sherman remarked that although the tower had been designed with a limited knowledge of the nesting behavior of chimney swifts, after many years of observation she believed that the original design was ideal.